vivaria/edisonrul.ing/docs/source/cards/dedication-through-light-and-darkness.md

-# DEDICATION THROUGH LIGHT AND DARKNESS
+# Dedication Through Light And Darkness

 *   "Dedication through Light and Darkness" does not target.
 *   You select the "Dark Magician of Chaos" you wish to Special Summon when you resolve "Dedication through Light and Darkness", not when you activate it.